microsoft/vscode-docs/docs/python/linting.md

 # Linting Python in Visual Studio Code

 Linting highlights syntactical and stylistic problems in your Python source code, which often helps you identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
 For example, linting detects use of an uninitialized or undefined variable, calls to undefined functions, missing parentheses, and even more subtle issues such as attempting to redefine built-in types or functions.
-Linting is distinct from [Formatting](/docs/python/formatting.md) because linting analyzes how the code runs and detects errors whereas formatting only restructures how code **appears**.
+Linting is distinct from [Formatting](/docs/python/formatting.md) because linting analyzes how the code runs and detects errors whereas formatting only restructures how code appears.

-> **Note**: Stylistic and syntactical code detection is enabled by the Language Server.
-To enable third-party linters for additional problem detection, you can enable them by using the **Python: Select Linter** command and selecting the appropriate linter.
+> **Note**: Syntactical code detection is enabled by default in the Python extension's Language Server.
+To learn how you can configure the Language Server, see [Language Server Settings](/docs/python/settings-reference.md#python-language-server-settings).
+This document covers how you can enable linting for additional code detection including stylistic checks.

+## Open a folder or workspace

+Linting for Python files is only supported for open folders or workspaces in VS Code, not single files.
+You can open a folder or workspace containing Python files in VS Code through **File** > **Open Folder...**.

 ## Choose a linter

-Install the linting tool of your choice from the VS Code [Marketplace](https://marketplace.visualstudio.com/vscode).
+Search the VS Code [Marketplace](https://marketplace.visualstudio.com/vscode) for the linter extension of your choice.

-Microsoft publishes the following linting extensions:
+Microsoft publishes the following linting extensions for Python:
 | Linter | Extension                                                                       |
 | ------ | ------------------------------------------------------------------------------- |
 | Pylint | [https://marketplace.visualstudio.com/items?itemName=ms-python.pylint](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint)            |